 Ghazzal Dabiri holds a Ph.D. in Iranian Studies in the Department of Near Eastern Languages and Cultures from UCLA.
-Her research centers on classical Persian literature with a particular interest in the development of Persian epics and other literary genres.
-She has taught Persian language courses at UCLA, CSUF, and SMC and is currently Lecturer and Coordinator of Persian at Columbia University.
+Her research focuses on narratology and the social history of early Islamic Iran and the cross sections between Persian epics and ninth-tenth century Islamic histories.

 She has published the following articles on narratives, identity, and the social history of Iran:

 - “Visions of Heaven and Hell from Late Antiquity in the Near East” in Quaderni di Studi Indo-Mediterranei (Winter 2009)